Thursday, November 19, 2020

 - I also thought it was really interesting when she stated that while she was speaking on a panel, a woman told her

 she is so articulate.
 If she spoke with her family who is Trinidadian in Caribbean Creolized English or if she heard her speak with her friends in Crown Heights Brooklyn in African American English would the woman have thought she was articulate then?
 She would've thought something different because she wasn't speaking "proper english."
 Although the woman may have not meant to be offensive, it's still offensive and considered a microaggression.
-The woman probably thought she was giving a compliment but that is not how it was received.
+The woman probably thought she was giving a compliment but that is not how it was received.- Something else I thought was an important takeaway is how powerful it is to engage in African American practices/languages.
+There is so much power within the language.
+You are able to access so many more people with with the way that you speak, there are places that you can access in the world.
+She stated "Obama had the ability to access and bond with different communities because he could speak in different ways."

 Her whole video stood out to me.
 The video speaks volumes and is very powerful!